This post may contain affiliate links. Please read our disclosure policy.

 Close-up image of a bowl filled with homemade applesauce made with pink lady apples and topped with ground cinnamon and whole cinnamon sticks.

 Homemade applesauce is still one of my favorite snacks.
-Light, refreshing, healthy, and loved by all ages, applesauce can be enjoyed all year long, from apple season and beyond.
-Every time I prepare a big batch of this homemade applesauce it’s like digging into a big slice of apple pie!
+It’s light, sweet, and loved by all ages.
+Every time I prepare a big batch of this applesauce it’s like digging into a big slice of apple pie!
+The best part?
+It can enjoyed all year long, from apple season and beyond.

-Reasons why I continue to make this recipe over and over again,
+Reasons why readers continue to make this recipe over and over again:

 • It’s made with just 5 simple ingredients!
 (4 if you omit the sugar)